(August 26, 1906 - March 3, 1993)

-Monumental Advancement With Polio Vaccine on a Sugar Cube
+Monumental Advancement With Polio Vaccine in a Sugar Cube

 Albert Sabin developed the live poliovirus vaccine that made eradication of the disease a possibility.
 Sabin discovered that children living in impoverished urban areas with poor sanitation seemed to contract polio much less often than those living in wealthier areas.
 This led Sabin to develop a theory that these children either contracted the viral infection as infants (when they received partial immunity transferred from their mothers) or were infected by a weakened strain of the virus due to the poor sanitary conditions.
 Sabin believed the infection produced a lasting immunity in the children without the devastating symptoms.
 It was this critical insight that led Sabin to pursue a vaccine created from weak, but "live" strains of the poliovirus.
-In 1957, Sabin successfully developed such a vaccine.
+In 1954, Sabin successfully developed such a vaccine.
 To ensure its safety, Sabin and his colleagues took the vaccine themselves prior to testing it on others.
 While Jonas Salk had already developed a killed virus vaccine, Sabin's was in many ways better.
-It killed the virus in the gut, where the virus multiplied and attacked, whereas Salk's vaccine did not.
-And, as was most remembered by those receiving it, it was administered at first on a lump of sugar or in a teaspoonful of syrup, as opposed to a shot.
+It killed the virus in the gut, where the virus multiplied and attacked, whereas Salk's vaccine attacked it in the blood.
+And, as was most remembered by those receiving it as older children, it was administered in a lump of sugar - so much more palatable than a shot in the arm!

 During the first half of the 20th century, no illness inspired more dread and panic than did polio.
 It came in epidemics and mainly infected children in the summer, creating great scares for parents.
 Polio is a highly infectious disease caused by a virus.
 The virus enters the body through the mouth and multiplies in the intestine.
 Initial symptoms are fever, fatigue, headache, vomiting, stiffness in the neck and pain in the limbs.
 Most infected patients recover, but in a minority of patients, the virus attacks the nervous system.
 One in 200 infections leads to irreversible paralysis (usually in the legs).
 Among those paralyzed, 5% to 10% die when their breathing muscles become immobilized.